+Key information

+Contents Error!
+Bookmark not defined.

-Data Protection Officer contact details Why do you hold and record information about me?
+Data Protection Officer contact details 3

+Why do you hold and record information about me?
+3

 What information do you record about me?
+4

 Who do you share my information with?
+5

-Will you share my personal information for research purposes?
-NHS National Data Opt Out Will you transfer my personal information overseas?
+Will you share my personal information for research purpose

+What data do we collect & use?

+How do we comply with data protection law?
+7

+NHS National Data Opt Out 8

+Opting out of shared care records 9

+Will you transfer my personal information overseas?
+10

 How long will you keep my personal information?
+11

 What are my information rights?
+11

-Right to information Right of access Right to rectification Right to be forgotten Right to restriction of processing Right to notification Right to data portability Right to object Right to appropriate decision making Right to withdraw consent How can I make a complaint about the way my personal information has been used?
+Right to information

+Right of access

+Right to rectification

+Right to be forgotten

+Right to restriction of processing

+Right to notification

+Right to data portability

+Right to object

+Right to appropriate decision making

+Right to withdraw consent

+How can I make a complaint about the way my personal info

 How do you collect my information and how do you store it?

 Do I have to give you my personal information?

-Is my personal information used in profiling or automated decision making?
-How do you make sure my personal information is safe and secure?
+ls my personal information used in profiling or automated de

+How do you make sure my personal information is safe and

 How do you protect my privacy and confidentiality?

 How will you meet my communication needs?

-Why do you use CCTV?
+Why do you use CCTV and other monitoring systems?

+Truet Addraee 17